Russia charges top U.S. investor Michael Calvey with fraud

 Calvey denies the allegations against him, saying the case is being used to apply pressure on him in a business dispute over a Russian bank in which he is a shareholder.

 The case has raised concerns among some foreign investors in Russia who are worried about the business climate.
-In a sign those concerns are being taken seriously in some circles, the head of Russia’s RDIF sovereign wealth fund and its biggest state bank have spoken out in Calvey’s favor.
+In a sign those concerns are being taken seriously in some circles, the head of Russia’s RDIF sovereign wealth fund and its biggest state bank have spoken out in Calvey’s favour.

-RDIF on Thursday requested Calvey be freed from a pre-trial detention facility in Moscow and put under house arrest instead.
+RDIF head Kirill Dmitriev on Thursday requested via his lawyers that a Moscow court free Calvey from a pre-trial detention facility in Moscow and put him under house arrest instead.

 Hours after Calvey was charged on Thursday, the U.S. embassy in Moscow said Russia was denying its diplomats access to him.
 It said it had asked to visit Calvey multiple times, but had not been granted access, something it said flouted consular rules between the two countries.